poine/proj_emen/docs/index.md

 We consider a drone and a set of targets in an euclidian planar environment.
 The targets are moving in a uniform rectilinear motion.
 The drone is moving at a constant forward velocity with a piecewise constant heading.
-Our goal is to compute an optimal trajectory for the drone, the trajectory leading to the fastest interception of all targets as depicted on figure 0.
+Our goal is to compute an optimal trajectory for the drone, i.e. the trajectory leading to the fastest interception of all targets as depicted on figure 0.

 <figure class="cfigure">
   <img src="images/one_sols_scen6.png" alt="Interception examples." width="640">